-6-6(D)(2)(c) The LC shall conduct a public hearing on the application and shall make a decision on the application.

-6-6(D)(2)(d) If the LC denies an application for a Historic Certificate of Appropriateness - Major for demolition, there shall be a moratorium on demolition for a period of 1 year, during which time the City shall make every effort to find a means of preserving the structure.
+- 6-6(D)(2)(b) The Historic Preservation Planner shall review the application and forward a recommendation to the LC. - 6-6(D)(2)(c) The LC shall conduct a public hearing on the application and shall make a decision on the application. - 6-6(D)(2)(d) If the LC denies an application for a Historic Certificate of Appropriateness - Major for demolition, there shall be a moratorium on demolition for a period of 1 year, during which time the City shall make every effort to find a means of preserving the structure.
 By the end of the 1-year moratorium, if the City Council determines that the subject property is incapable of producing a reasonable economic return as presently controlled and that no means of preserving the structure has been found, pursuant to the criteria in Subsection 14-16-6-6(D)(3)(g), the City Council shall issue a demolition permit.